camunda/camunda-docs/versioned_docs/version-8.2/self-managed/identity/deployment/configuration-variables.md

 | `KEYCLOAK_INIT_<COMPONENT>_ROOT_URL` | The root URL of where the component is hosted |

 :::note
-There are no default values for the variables above
+There are no default values for the variables above.
 :::

 :::note